Matt Green (footballer)

-Matthew James Green (born 2 January 1987) is an English professional footballer who last played as a striker for Yate Town.
+Matthew James Green (born 2 January 1987) is an English former footballer who played as a striker.

 Green started his senior career at Conference South club Newport County in 2005, having been released from Bristol City's youth academy.
 He made 56 league appearances for Newport County in a two-season spell at the club, before joining Championship side Cardiff City in January 2007.
 Having made six appearances for Cardiff during the 2006–07 season, he had three loan spells away from the club the following season: one at League Two club Darlington in October 2007, where he made five appearances, and two for Conference Premier side Oxford United, where he made 21 appearances.

 Having been released by Cardiff at the end of the 2007–08 season, he switched to Conference side Torquay United in May 2008.
 He made 29 league appearances for Torquay during the 2008–09 season, but joined Oxford United for a third loan spell the following season.
 Having made 41 league appearances for Oxford during the 2009–10 season, he signed a permanent deal with the club, where he made a further 17 appearances.
 He spent the latter half of the 2010–11 season on loan to League Two side Cheltenham Town, where he made 19 league appearances and then joined Conference side Mansfield Town in July 2011, initially on loan, but permanently from January 2012 onwards.
 He made 87 league appearances for Mansfield, scoring 54 goals, before signing for Championship club Birmingham City, where he spent two seasons, one-and-a-half of which were lost to injury.
 He returned to Mansfield, where he was nearly ever-present for two seasons, then spent 18 months at Lincoln City, with whom he won the 2017–18 EFL Trophy, before signing for Salford City in December 2018.
 He joined Grimsby Town in June 2019 where he remained for two seasons, and then joined Linfield.